Pride 'n Purpose

 Cliff Lodge has two suites which are perfect for smaller groups and families.
 Located just a short stroll away from the Main House at Rock Lodge,

 Cliff Lodge 1 is a spacious two bedroom suite with one large bedroom and 2 small pull-out beds, as well as a second smaller bedroom which can accommodate one adult and two small children.
 The suite features a private swimming pool, gym and mini Aroma Boma Spa.
-Cliff Lodge 2 is a spacious one bedroom suite with a large lounge area and outdoor viewing deck with Jacuzzi.
+Cliff Lodge 2 is a spacious one bedroom suite with a large lounge area and outdoor viewing deck with plunge pool.
 When you hire both suites for exclusive use you will have your own chef and private vehicle for game drives.
 Cliff Lodge can accommodate a maximum of 5 adults and 4 children when booked exclusively.

 How about cash?
 What is the currency?